LS/0069 - GENERAL LINGUISTICS

 There will be an interim test (not mandatory and addressed to the students attending classes, related to the first part of the programme), and a final test (organized in two sections, related to the first and the second parts of the programme).
 The students who pass the interim test with a rating from 18 to 30 will limit the final exam to the second part of the programme.
 Those who do not pass the interim test will be examined for the whole programme of the course.

 The verification and evaluation test aims at verifying acquired knowledge and skills through different kinds of questions: multiple-choice, short-answer and essay questions.

 Criteria for the final mark

 The final mark depends on the level of individual learning outcomes for both sections of the programme.
 In particular:

 - for multiple-choice questions, the correct choice of options will be evaluated;

 - for short-answer and essay questions the evaluation will take into account correctness, accuracy, completeness and depth of the required content as well as the correct use of the technical language.
 In order to pass the exam (that means to reach a mark higher than 18/30), students must demonstrate that they have gained sufficient knowledge of the themes related to the basics of the discipline and the various levels of sociolinguistic analysis, and to be able to apply theoretical notions to specific cases.
 To achieve a score of 30/30 with honours, students must demonstrate that they have gained an excellent knowledge of all the topics of lectures and reference bibliography, and that they are able to apply the theoretical notions to specific cases, accurately using the special language of the discipline.

-- Berruto Gaetano, Cerruti Massimo, 2011, La linguistica.
-Un corso introduttivo, Torino, UTET.
+Berruto Gaetano, Cerruti Massimo, 2016, La linguistica.
+Un corso introduttivo, (2nd edition) Torino, UTET.

-Lecture presentations and other teaching material will be available on the teacher’s website.
+Further educational material will be available on the teacher's website